-14. Maintenance Procedures
+13. Maintenance Procedures

 Maintenance tasks that may involve ACM are to be addressed under controlled conditions, to prevent and minimise the risk of exposure of the maintenance personnel or any other person to airborne asbestos fibres.
-Appendix G of the How to Manage & Control Asbestos in the Workplace, Code of Practice 2019 details procedures to be adopted for certain maintenance tasks.
+Appendix F of the Code of Practice: How to manage and control asbestos in the workplace (2019) details procedures to be adopted for certain maintenance tasks.
 These are:

-- Safe work practice 1 Drilling for asbestos-containing material; - Safe work practice 2 Sealing, painting, coating and cleaning of asbestos-cement products; - Safe work practice 3 Cleaning leaf litter from gutters of asbestos cement roofs;

-- Safe work practice 4 Replace cabling in asbestos cement conduits or boxes; - Safe work practice 5 Working on electrical mounting boards (switchboards) containing asbestos; and - Safe work practice 6 Inspection of asbestos friction materials.
+- Safe work practice 1 Drilling for asbestos containing material - Safe work practice 2 Sealing, painting, coating and cleaning of asbestos-cement products - Safe work practice 3 Cleaning leaf litter from gutters of asbestos cement roofs - Safe work practice 4 Replace cabling in asbestos cement conduits or boxes - Safe work practice 5 Working on electrical mounting boards (switchboards) containing asbestos - Safe work practice 6 Inspection of asbestos friction materials.

-15. Personal Protective Equipment (PPE)
+14. Personal Protective Equipment (PPE)